 - While the buns are baking, make the syrup.
 Combine the sugar and water in a sauce pan.
 Bring to a boil over medium heat, and continue boiling until the syrup thickens.
 Once the buns are done, brush them with the syrup.

 - For the icing, whisk all of the ingredients together.
-Pour them in a piping bag or a sandwich bag with the end snipped off.
 Add more milk or powdered sugar depending on the desired consistency.
+Transfer to a piping bag or a sandwich bag with the end snipped off.

 - Once the buns have cooled, pipe the icing on top in the shape of a cross.